Anas-Dew/Anas-Dew/README.md

 ## Projects I love.

-* I've made ChatGPT clone named as [CloneGPT](https://clonegpt.netlify.app/) that works as well.
+* I've made ChatGPT clone named as [Dewchat](https://clonegpt.netlify.app/) that works as well.
 I made this in 4 hours and 18 minutes.

 * I've built [QuickSQLconnector](http://quicksqlconnector.web.app/) which let's folks work with SQL databases with just one line of code, reducing upto 80% lines of code and lots of headache.

 * I've built [Nostalgia Google](https://bye-nostalgia-google.netlify.app/) which brings you to 2002.
 The old style of Google.
 It got Viral with over 397K+ Views over the internet.
-[Test out](https://google2002.netlify.app/)
+[Test out here](https://google2002.netlify.app/)

 ## Social Links 🌐